NorthernOceanS/NormaConstructor-wiki/class-system.md

 # Class `System` #

 `System` is one of most import class.
-It have two kinds of API: register API, system API.
+It have two kinds of API: register API, platform used API.

 * constructor
   `new System()`